whatwg/xhr/README.md

 ### Contribution opportunities

-Folks notice minor and larger issues with the DOM Standard all the time and we'd love your help fixing those.
+We'd love your help fixing outstanding issues.
 Pull requests for typographical and grammar errors are also most welcome.

 We'd be happy to mentor you through this process.
 If you're interested and need help getting started, leave a comment on the issue or ask around [on IRC](https://wiki.whatwg.org/wiki/IRC).

 ### Pull requests

-In short, change `dom.bs` and submit your patch, with a [good commit message](https://github.com/erlang/otp/wiki/Writing-good-commit-messages).
+In short, change `xhr.bs` and submit your patch, with a [good commit message](https://github.com/erlang/otp/wiki/Writing-good-commit-messages).
 Consider reading through the [WHATWG FAQ](https://wiki.whatwg.org/wiki/FAQ) if you are new here.